opensearch-project/opensearch-spark/docs/ppl-lang/ppl-appendcol-command.md

 `APPENDCOL <override=?> [sub-search]...`

 * <override=?>: optional boolean field to specify should result from main-result be overwritten in the case of column name conflict.
-* sub-search: The PPL commands to execute for the secondary search.
+* sub-search: Executes PPL commands as a secondary search.
+The sub-search uses the same data specified in the source clause of the main search results as its input.

 #### Example 1: To append the result of `stats ave(age) as AVG_AGE` into existing search result